Alec Gilroy: Storylines

-Alec then returned permanently in April 1996 to support Vicky when she went on trial with Steve for conspiracy to pervert the course of justice.
-In May 1997 he was made redundant from Sunliners.
-This didn't keep Alec down for too long, however, as he began a partnership with Jack (Bill Tarmey) and Vera Duckworth (Liz Dawn) at The Rovers Return, since Alec helped bail Jack and Vera out of a VAT bill.
+Alec then returns permanently in April 1996, to support Vicky when she goes on trial with Steve, for conspiracy to pervert the course of justice.
+In May 1997 he is made redundant from Sunliners.
+This doesn't keep Alec down for too long, however, as he begins a partnership with Jack (Bill Tarmey) and Vera Duckworth (Liz Dawn) at The Rovers Return, since Alec helps bail Jack and Vera out of a VAT bill.

-In July 1998, Alec saved Rita Sullivan's (Barbara Knox) life after discovering her unconscious from carbon monoxide poisoning in her flat.
-It was caused by a faulty gas fire that Steve had fitted.
-The two subsequently became close, and Alec proposed to Rita.
-She accepted the proposal and when they both got cold feet, Alec decided to fit a door between their adjoining flats.
-They were both happy with the arrangement, ignoring the sniggers from other residents of the street.
+In July 1998, Alec saves Rita's (Barbara Knox) life after discovering her unconscious from carbon monoxide poisoning in her flat, due to a faulty gas fire that Steve had fitted.
+The two subsequently become close, and Alec proposes to Rita.
+She accepts the proposal and when they both get cold feet, Alec decides to fit a door between their adjoining flats.
+They are both happy with the arrangement, ignoring the sniggers from other residents of the street.

-Relations between Alec and the Duckworths soon became very strained and they finally agreed to dissolve their partnership, with Alec paying £30,000 for Jack and Vera's share of the business.
-However, Alec allowed them to continue living and working at the Rovers.
-This arrangement didn't work out, and when Jack and Vera wanted to spend Christmas in Blackpool, Alec refused.
-They ignored him and still went, causing Alec to change the locks.
-Rita thought that Alec had gone too far, contacting the Duckworths in Blackpool and apologising.
-A three-day siege took place with no one willing to back down.
-When Alec discovered it was Rita who had phoned the Duckworths, he felt totally betrayed, and showing that money meant far more to him than affection, ended their relationship.
-To Rita's dismay Alec boarded up the doorway between their flats.
+Relations between Alec and the Duckworths soon become very strained and they finally agree to dissolve their partnership, with Alec paying £30,000 for Jack and Vera's share of the business.
+However, Alec allows them to continue living and working at the Rovers.
+This arrangement doesn't work out, and when Jack and Vera want to spend Christmas in Blackpool, Alec refuses.
+They ignore him and still go, causing Alec to change the locks.
+Rita thinks that Alec has gone too far, contacting the Duckworths in Blackpool and apologising.
+A three-day siege takes place, with no one willing to back down.
+When Alec discovers it was Rita who phoned the Duckworths, he feels totally betrayed, and shows that money meant far more to him than affection, ending their relationship.
+To Rita's dismay Alec boards up the doorway between their flats.

-When Vicky unexpectedly turned up at Christmas 1998, it gave Alec the chance to contemplate his life and reassess his priorities.
-Alec suggested to Vicky that he could go into partnership with her at her new wine bar in Brighton.
-Alec jumped at the chance to get away, selling the Rovers to Natalie Barnes (Denise Welch), and leaving the street.
+When Vicky unexpectedly turns up at Christmas 1998, it gives Alec the chance to contemplate his life and reassess his priorities.
+Alec suggests to Vicky that he can go into partnership with her, at her new wine bar in Brighton.
+Alec jumps at the chance to get away, selling the Rovers to Natalie Barnes (Denise Welch), and leaving the street.